erikvanek/erikvanek.github.io/pages/books/teach-like-finland.md

 date: 2021-01-05
 tags: [books, teaching, posts]
 layout: blog.njk
+description: Review of the book Teach like Finland by Timothy D. Walker

 ---

 Finland is world known for its well performing school system at least based on PISA scores.
 Is it really the case?
 Timothy D. Walker brings a comparison of his experience with american and finish school systems and provides 33 things which schools in Northern American can learn from schools in Finland.